Skip to content

 void backtrack(List<Integer> choices, int state, int n, List<Integer> res) {

-// When climbing to the nth step, add 1 to the number of solutions
+// When climbing to the n-th stair, add 1 to the solution count

 if (state == n)